 The CSPs, such as the encryption key, are given to the APIs.
 The hardware components which are not part of the crypto core pass the Critical Security Parameter (CSP) to crypto core.
 Therefore, they act as "pipes" without interaction with the CSPs.

 Figure 3: Hardware Block Diagram

 - : Power in

-- : Command/ data/ status/ CSP in
+- : Command/ data/ CSP in

-- : Command/ data/ status/ CSP out
+- : Data/ status/ CSP out

 The CSPs are passed via memory and processed by the Cryptographic Module.
 All parameters to the hardware are provided via memory from qce50.